adavis-io/FL-0004_Power_Rail_Probe_Hardware/README.md

 disconnect pin 1 of the UART header, or eliminate the 3.3V pin from the header altogether.

 ## Results

 Initial testing appears promising.
 I haven't had time yet to fully characterize the design's performance, but some testing with an AWG does show the probe passing signals through as expected.
 Thus far, each of the blocks does appear to be functional, and without clear stability issues or unusual behavior.

+## A Note on Nomenclature
+This design uses an SPI bus for communication between the microcontroller and digital potentiometer.
+To avoid ambiguity or renaming STMicroelectronics' interface signals, I've stuck with the MOSI/MISO convention.
+My intended readings for these are "Main In, Sub Out" and "Main Out, Sub In," at least until STMicroelectronics issues a new datasheet and I update my library symbols to match.